Arriving in New Zealand

 Changes to international arrival procedures at Auckland Airport

-From 16 April 2021, when you arrive in Auckland, you will proceed through the airport and be transported to your managed isolation facility without your checked-in baggage, unless border officials require a specific inspection.
+From 16 April 2021, when you arrive in Auckland, you'll proceed through the airport and be transported to your managed isolation facility without your checked-in baggage, unless border officials require a specific inspection.

 Your checked-in baggage will be collected and delivered to your managed isolation facility after you arrive.